mtriam/runorfocus/README.md

 2. searches remaining tags
 3. focuses the first matching window

-rofw — focuses the window directly (wlrctl window focus ...).
+- rofw — focuses the window directly (wlrctl window focus).

 ---

 ### If the app is not running